DBCDK/fbi-api-gateway/README.md

 The development environment may be set up using npm.

 ### npm
- - `npm install` installs dependencies
+ - `npm install` installs dependencies.
- - `npm run dev` starts a dev server
+ - `npm run dev` starts a dev server.
- - `npm test` runs jest tests
+ - `npm test` runs jest tests.

 ## Notes on performance
 A single query to the API typically leads to requests being sent to several underlying data sources.
 This is perfectly fine, and one of the strengths of GraphQL.
 But if data loading is not handled properly it results in an excessive number of network request round-trips.